My friend phoned me last week saying she had more elderflowers she could possibly cope with, so she could share some with me if I wanted. I did.

 - 3 lemons

-Place the pot with the extract over a medium heat and add the sugar.
+- Place the pot with the extract over a medium heat and add the sugar.
 Warm to about 50ºC (or until you can dip your finger in it without getting burnt).
-Stir all the time until the sugar has dissolved.
+Stir with a wooden spoon until the sugar has dissolved.
 Turn off the heat.